krainboltgreene/lack/README.md

   * Many bugfixes and small improvements.

 * January 9th, 2009: Sixth public release 0.9.1.
-  * Fix directory traversal exploits in Rack::File and Rack::Directory.
+  * Fix directory traversal exploits in Lack::File and Lack::Directory.

 * April 25th, 2009: Seventh public release 1.0.0.
-  * SPEC change: Rack::VERSION has been pushed to [1,0].
+  * SPEC change: Lack::VERSION has been pushed to [1,0].
   * SPEC change: header values must be Strings now, split on "\n".
   * SPEC change: Content-Length can be missing, in this case chunked transfer encoding is used.
-  * SPEC change: rack.input must be rewindable and support reading into a buffer, wrap with Rack::RewindableInput if it isn't.
+  * SPEC change: rack.input must be rewindable and support reading into a buffer, wrap with Lack::RewindableInput if it isn't.
   * SPEC change: rack.session is now specified.
   * SPEC change: Bodies can now additionally respond to #to_path with a filename to be served.
   * NOTE: String bodies break in 1.9, use an Array consisting of a single String instead.
-  * New middleware Rack::Lock.
+  * New middleware Lack::Lock.
-  * New middleware Rack::ContentType.
+  * New middleware Lack::ContentType.
-  * Rack::Reloader has been rewritten.
+  * Lack::Reloader has been rewritten.
-  * Major update to Rack::Auth::OpenID.
+  * Major update to Lack::Auth::OpenID.
-  * Support for nested parameter parsing in Rack::Response.
+  * Support for nested parameter parsing in Lack::Response.
-  * Support for redirects in Rack::Response.
+  * Support for redirects in Lack::Response.
-  * HttpOnly cookie support in Rack::Response.
+  * HttpOnly cookie support in Lack::Response.
   * The Rakefile has been rewritten.
   * Many bugfixes and small improvements.